dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/signalr-blazor.md

    >
    > Google Chrome or Microsoft Edge must be the selected browser for a debugging session.
    >
-   > If the app fails to run in the browser:
+   > If the app fails to start in the browser:
    >
    > * Confirm in the console that the solution is running from the ":::no-loc text="Server":::" project.
    > * Refresh the browser using the browser's reload button.